EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 <b>ipTunnel</b>
 The iptunnel name where packets need to be forwarded upon.

+<b>vxlanVlanMap</b>
+The vlan to vxlan mapping to be applied for incoming packets over this pbr tunnel.

 <b>nextHopVlan</b>
 VLAN number to be used for link local nexthop .